VictorZoo/FCTP-Net/README.md

 * Datasets (for demo)

-  For privacy, we put some data of six-category in project and you should turn the images to ```.lmdb``` (click [here](https://blog.csdn.net/u010417185/article/details/52119863) for more infos).
+  For privacy, we put some data of six-category in project partially and you should turn the images to ```.lmdb``` (click [here](https://blog.csdn.net/u010417185/article/details/52119863) for more infos).
 You also can download the [four-category](https://www.nist.gov/srd/nist-special-database-4) on NIST for more investigation.

 ### How to run a demo